SharookMohamed/SharookMohamed/README.md

 # Hi there
-I'm Sharook Mohamed from India
+I'm Sharook Mohamed from India and I do web development .
+I really enjoying learning languages and framework like react as well as work in shopify, Currently working as a frontend developer in pinkvilla .